 The two-day, N8 PRP Summer School at Lancaster University in June showcased 10 recently-started and completed research topics looking at impact on policy and practice.
 Additionally delegates heard from nine pieces of research from PhD students across the N8 PRP family.

 Julie Jackson said that her interest had been piqued through working in volume crime and feeling that in some cases officers were returning from interviews believing what the suspect had said and probably had not had a truly balanced view.
-She said: “I wanted to understand whether these people who are probably manipulators in their everyday life are actually trying to control and manage those interviews during police interviews in custody.”

 Research is in its initial stages, but it has shown that some suspects use various manipulation techniques when being interviewed and in recognising that police can plan and prepare their interviews accordingly.
 This means refocusing officer training from online to face-to-face.

-She added: “We are doing a really good job in interviewing suspects, but I think this is just another tool in making sure we have a better judicial outcome.”
+DI Jackson said: “We are doing a really good job in interviewing suspects, but I think this is just another tool in making sure we have a better judicial outcome.”

 Professor Stuart Lister at the University of Leeds’ School of Law, presented on Exploring the Impact of Body Worn Video in Incidents of Domestic Abuse.
 He said: “The research has shined a light on how officers are using cameras at the scene of incidents.
-It has drawn attention to the way in which the cameras can be used for more thorough and effective investigations and the way in which the footage recorded can be potentially be used in the criminal process.”
+It has drawn attention to the way in which the cameras can be used for more thorough and effective investigations and the way in which the footage recorded can be potentially used in the criminal process.”

 Dr Donna Marie Brown, Associate Professor, Durham University and Pam Davies, Northumbria University have been researching Innovations in Policing Domestic Abuse: Understanding Success to Build Capacity.